wibblermatic/GetInterestTest/README.md

 * Externalise interest rates and thresholds into DynamoDB
 * Logging needs to be added and directed into CloudWatch Logs and / or S3
 * Error handling improved to e.g. catch missing / incorrect input parameters, etc.
-* Refactor interest rate calculation into a separate component that can be configured into the function, to allow different rate calculation mechanisms e.g. personal rate using AI & mining of other customer data.
+* Refactor interest rate calculation into a separate component that can be configured into the function, to allow different rate calculation mechanisms e.g. personal rate using AI & mining of logs & other customer data.